Microscopic study of the Josephson supercurrent diode effect in Josephson junctions based on two-dimensional electron gas: Introduction

 \section{Introduction}

-Since their initial experimental discovery in synthesized (Nb/Ta/V)$ _n $-based superlattices~\cite{Ando2020}, nonreciprocal supercurrent phenomena have attracted enormous interest and have been thoroughly investigated in various systems covering, e.g., twisted magic-angle bi- and trilayer graphene~\cite{diezmerida2021magnetic,lin2022zerofield,scammell2022theory}, proximitized topological insulators~\cite{BoLu2022,Pal2022,Fu2022TopoDiode} and van-der-Waals heterostructures~\cite{Wu2022,Bauriedl2022}, as well as Josephson junctions~\cite{Baumgartner2021,Baumgartner2022a,Baumgartner2022,Jeon2022,Pal2022,Turini2022,FrolovQW2022,Costa2023,Banerjee2023}.
-Their ability to carry supercurrents of different magnitude depending on the polarity, which motivated to term them \emph{supercurrent diodes}~\cite{Hu2007}, makes these systems promising candidates for future applications in dissipation-free electronics and information technology.
+Since their initial experimental discovery in synthesized (Nb/Ta/V)$ _n $-based superlattices~\cite{Ando2020}, nonreciprocal supercurrent phenomena have attracted enormous interest and have been thoroughly investigated in various systems covering, e.g., twisted magic-angle bi- and trilayer graphene~\cite{DiezMerida2023,lin2022zerofield,scammell2022theory}, proximitized topological insulators~\cite{BoLu2022,Pal2022,Fu2022TopoDiode} and van~der~Waals heterostructures~\cite{Wu2022,Bauriedl2022}, as well as Josephson junctions~\cite{Baumgartner2021,Baumgartner2022a,Baumgartner2022,Jeon2022,Pal2022,Turini2022,FrolovQW2022,Costa2023,*Costa2023NatNano,Banerjee2023}.
+Their ability to carry supercurrents of different magnitude depending on the polarity, which motivated terming them \emph{supercurrent diodes}~\cite{Hu2007}, makes these systems promising candidates for future applications in dissipation-free electronics and information technology.

 Nonreciprocal supercurrents are most commonly induced combining the spin-orbit~coupling~(SOC)~\cite{Fabian2004,Fabian2007} of a space-inversion-symmetry-lacking material with a simultaneously time-reversal-symmetry-breaking magnetic exchange interaction~\cite{Ando2020,Baumgartner2022a,Baumgartner2022,Wu2022,Jeon2022,Pal2022,Bauriedl2022,Turini2022,FrolovQW2022,Kochan2023}, such as the Zeeman coupling triggered by an appropriately aligned external magnetic field or an intrinsic exchange splitting.
 Detecting the supercurrent~diode~effect~(SDE) might therefore serve as a probe of broken space-inversion and time-reversal symmetries, which is often accumulated in the common name noncentrosymmetry~\cite{Edelstein1989,*Edelstein1989alt,Edelstein1996,Dimitrova2007,Mineev2012}.